 - Allowing the partner to return after fights or poor behavior.

-- Feeling exhausted by the frequent highs and lows of your relationship.
+- Feeling exhausted by the frequent highs and lows of the relationship.

 - Relationship obsessiveness.

-- Feeling unloved, resentful, or undesired due to your relationship.
+- Feeling unloved, resentful, or undesired due to the relationship.

 - Not spending time with loved ones and friends to be in the relationship.

 - Changing one’s self to be in the relationship.

 - Changing one’s habits or behaviors because of the relationship.

 - Feelings of anxiety or depression due to the relationship.